gazoodle/geckolib/README.md

    the turning pump 2 off when turning pump 1 on using `set UdP2=HI` then `set UdP1=HI`.
 There must be a better way to do this without switching between strings and bytes ...
+ - Major source restructure to get ready for PyPI package

 ## Done/Fixed in 0.3.8
  - Restructure code to be in line with Python library style